middle-ages/effect-tree/README.md

 # 🌳 effect-tree

-A Typescript library for working with trees.
+A Typescript library for working with immutable trees.

 1. [Synopsis](#synopsis)
 2. [About](#about)